icpz/open-snell/README.md

 # Features

-Currently only snell v1 is supported.
+Currently snell-server supports both v1 and v2, and snell-client only supports v1.

 # Build